 If your dog seems a bit reluctant, try taking a bag of treats on the walk with you.
-All dogs love treats, and if you can put them in a good mood before they meet other dogs, they're likely to associate being social with that positive feeling of getting a treat.
+All dogs love treats.
+If you can put them in a good mood before they meet other dogs, they’re likely to associate being social with that positive feeling of getting a treat.

-The main thing about socialising your dog is to keep it fun, for you and your pup!
-Just think, once they're socialised you can take them everywhere with you - what more could you want?!
+The main thing about remember when trying to socialise your dog is to keep it fun!
+Just think, once they’re socialised you can take them everywhere with you… What more could you want?!